-This camera comes equipped with an exceptional IR fusion technology that helps in clicking pretty sharp images.
+This camera comes equipped with exceptional IR fusion technology that helps in clicking pretty sharp images.
 Simply put, the IR fusion technology and the digital image are segregated in a union to click high-resolution pictures.

 Now, as this camera gave us pretty high-quality photos, we were able to analyze the issues thoroughly using its unique pixel-for-pixel zooming feature.
-This gives the camera a thumbs up from our side, because most of the thermal imaging cameras we’ve tested before left us with unsatisfactory image quality.
+This gives the camera a thumbs up from our side because most of the thermal imaging cameras we’ve tested before left us with unsatisfactory image quality.

-It is also pretty satisfactory to analyze these images on the camera, as its 3.5 inch LCD provides us a 320×240 pixel resolution.
+It is also pretty satisfactory to analyze these images on the camera, as its 3.5-inch LCD provides us with a 320 x 240-pixel resolution.
 Moreover, transferring these images to the PC for off-camera analysis is also quite convenient, thanks to its Wi-Fi support feature.